Moisture meter: Damp wall, wet cellar - what to do?

 Isofin horizontal barrier against damp walls

-Yes - and with the right system, you can even do it yourself!
+With the right system, you can even do it yourself!
 Isofin® offers a proven solution for retrofitting horizontal barriers that you can install inexpensively using the do-it-yourself method.

 The Isofin system works by: